Kelj-menc/PizzaKelj/README.md

     4.git - latest
     5.xamp (with apache server and MySql)

-and add them to the path of your sistem (php/composer/npm/git/MySqul) so you can use them globaly.
+And add them to the path of your system (PHP/composer/npm/git/MySql), so you can use them globally.

---Open the console and cd into folder where you want to clone PizzaKelj project and run
+--Open the console and cd into the folder where you want to clone the PizzaKelj project and run

     git clone https://github.com/Kelj-menc/PizzaKelj.git